AmaiKinono/puni/README.md

 - `puni-wrap-round`, `puni-wrap-square`, `puni-wrap-curly` and `puni-wrap-angle`: Wrap sexps with all kinds of brackets.
 See their docstrings for details.
+- `puni-change-inner`, `puni-copy-inner`, `puni-change-outer`, `puni-copy-outer`: Prompts you for a delimiter, find the (smallest) surrounding sexp with that delimiter, and kill/copy the inner/outer of that sexp.
+See also the user option `puni-read-char-for-change-inner`.

 ## Define your own soft deletion commands